mamjath/.github/SECURITY.md

-Reporting Security Issues and Vulnerabilities
+ i can't open this tool Reporting Security Issues and Vulnerabilities
 =============================================

 At the Selenium project we take security seriously.
 Whether it is the code we write or the dependencies we